A comparison of approaches to improve worst-case predictive model performance over patient subpopulations: Discussion

-A limitation of our experiments is that we primarily evaluate models learned from large datasets with subpopulation structure defined based on a single demographic attribute.
-This may mask potential benefits that may be present only when learning models from smaller cohorts or in the presence of extreme imbalance in the amount of data from each subpopulation.
+A limitation of our experiments is that we primarily evaluate high-capacity models learned from large datasets with subpopulation structure defined based on a single demographic attribute.
+This may mask potential benefits that may be present only when learning with lower-capacity models, from smaller cohorts, or in the presence of extreme imbalance in the amount of data from each subpopulation.
 The existence of such benefits would mirror the results of experiments demonstrating the efficacy of self-supervised pre-training in improving accuracy of predictive models learned from small cohorts \cite{McDermott2021,steinberg2021language}.
 A further implication of considering only a single stratifying attribute is that it has the potential to mask \textit{hidden stratification}, \textit{i.e.} differences in model properties for unlabeled subpopulations or for intersectional ones defined across attributes \cite{Oakden-Rayner2020-wc}.
 Introducing a larger space of discrete groups via the intersection of a pre-defined set of attributes is a straightforward approach that may help alleviate this concern, although it also leads to a combinatorial increase in the number of subpopulations and a reduction in sample size for each subpopulation.
-Approaches to combat these issues include the incorporation of an auxiliary model into the DRO training objective that learns to identify latent subpopulations for which the model performs poorly, either as a function of multiple attributes or directly from the space of features used for prediction \cite{Sohoni2020,Lahoti2020-py,pmlr-v80-hebert-johnson18a,Kim2018,kearns2017,creager2021}, and the use of model-based estimates of subpopulation performance metrics to increase the sample-efficiency of performance estimates and statistical power of comparisons across small subpopulations \cite{miller2021model}.
+However, even with the current experimental procedure, we observe imprecise estimates of model performance and potentially a lack of power to detect differences in model performance due to the small sample size and event rates for the evaluated subpopulations.
+Approaches to combat these issues include sample splitting approaches such as nested cross validation, the incorporation of an auxiliary model into the DRO training objective that learns to identify latent subpopulations for which the model performs poorly, either as a function of multiple attributes or directly from the space of features used for prediction \cite{Sohoni2020,Lahoti2020-py,pmlr-v80-hebert-johnson18a,Kim2018,kearns2017,creager2021}, and the use of model-based estimates of subpopulation performance metrics to increase the sample-efficiency of performance estimates and statistical power of comparisons across small subpopulations \cite{miller2021model}.